 If you need video ID verification and facial biometrics, Ondato should be on your radar.
 The Lithuanian company hopes that its KYC software is so frictionless that it will be close to enjoyable for your customers.
 It certainly seems to have its fans, as companies such as General Financing, Swedbank, and NFT Venture rely on its technology for both KYC and AML.

-- Full suite of KYC tools: It’s not just video verification with Ondato – you also get e-signatures and biometrics, amongst others.
+- Full suite of KYC tools: It’s not just video verification with Ondato – you also get e-signatures and biometrics, among others.

 - White label option: You can hide the Ondato branding to reassure customers.